FlorianLicari/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk histogram of the total number of steps taken each day [without NA]](figure/histogram_of_the_total_number_of_steps_taken_each_day__without_NA_.png)

 We observe a **slightly difference between the histograms with or without missing values**.
-Indeed, the **peak is higher than before**.
+Indeed, the **peak around 10,000 steps is higher than before** and **the peak around 0 steps has drasticly dropped**.

 Now we recalculate the mean and median total number of steps taken per day to observe if these values differ from the estimates from the first part of the assigment.